Academic Catalog

 PHYS 311 - Electronics (4 Credit Hours)

 A course in digital and analog electronics with an emphasis on circuit design and lab work.
-Topics typically include binary encoding, combinational and sequential logic, microcontrollers and FPGAs, AC circuits, transistors, op-amps, and interfacing with scientific instruments.
+Topics typically include binary encoding, combinational and sequential logic, microcontrollers, AC circuits, transistors, op-amps, and interfacing with scientific instruments.

 PHYS 312 - Experimental Physics (4 Credit Hours)